pgtipping/Synthalyst/memory-bank/activeContext.md

    - Fixed TypeScript errors in the rate-limit library
    - Added proper type definitions for LRU cache

+5. **Admin User Management Fixes** (March 16, 2025):

+   - Fixed NextJS dynamic route parameter issue in the user role update API
+   - Updated the API route to properly await params object in Next.js 15
+   - Changed params type to `Promise<{ id: string }>` to reflect Next.js 15 changes
+   - Properly extracted and used the ID parameter after awaiting params
+   - Ensured consistent error handling across all admin API routes
+   - Fixed TypeScript errors in the admin user management components

-5. **Model Information Removal from UI**: Removed model information from the UI to simplify the user experience and focus on functionality rather than technical details.
+6. **Model Information Removal from UI**: Removed model information from the UI to simplify the user experience and focus on functionality rather than technical details.

-6. **Language Selector Fix**: Fixed issues with the language selector component to properly handle language changes and ensure they're passed to the API.
+7. **Language Selector Fix**: Fixed issues with the language selector component to properly handle language changes and ensure they're passed to the API.

-7. **Model Router Updates**:
+8. **Model Router Updates**:

    - Added a new `generateContentV2` function with improved parameter handling
    - Updated the API route to use the new function
    - Standardized language support across models
    - Fixed Gemini API integration to properly handle system messages (Gemini doesn't support system role)

-8. **UI Simplification**: Streamlined both Knowledge GPT and Learning Content Creator pages for better user experience.
+9. **UI Simplification**: Streamlined both Knowledge GPT and Learning Content Creator pages for better user experience.

-9. **Knowledge GPT Web Search Integration**:
+10. **Knowledge GPT Web Search Integration**:

     - Added web search capability to provide up-to-date information
     - Implemented Google Custom Search API integration
     - Updated system prompts to include current information
     - Enhanced UI to inform users about web search capability

-10. **Knowledge GPT Improvements** (March 16, 2025):
+11. **Knowledge GPT Improvements** (March 16, 2025):

     - Updated loading animation to use three dots instead of spinning icon
     - Enhanced system prompt to instruct LLM to use proper formatting without asterisks